coder-chris/recon_tools/README.md

  recon_tools: Tools to support importing, exporting and reconciliation of data from JIRA, GoogleSheets and more..

 ## Functional Todos
-- Extend recon_tools with methods to pick subsets of data
-- Extend recon_services - make abstract so key values are passed in
-- Abstract get_jira_components and get_jira_issues to take URL and project as parameters

 ## Project Todos